webpack/webpack.js.org/content/guides/development.md

 Now we can run `npm start` from the command line and we will see our browser automatically loading up our page.
 If you now change any of the source files and save them, the web server will automatically reload after the code has been compiled.
 Give it a try!

 The `webpack-dev-server` comes with many configurable options.
-Head over to the [`documentation`](/configuration/dev-server) to learn more.
+Head over to the [documentation](/configuration/dev-server) to learn more.

-T> Now that your server is working, you might want to give [`Hot Module Replacement`](/guides/hot-module-replacement) a try!
+T> Now that your server is working, you might want to give [Hot Module Replacement](/guides/hot-module-replacement) a try!

 ### Using webpack-dev-middleware

-?> This section is currently not working out of the box.
+?> Familiar with `webpack-dev-middleware`?
+We need your help!
+Please submit a PR to fill in the missing instructions and example here.
+Make sure to keep it simple as this guide is intended for beginners.

 ## Adjusting Your Text Editor